zacanger/niddesa/text/mahaniddesa-from-chinese/10-chinese-google.md

 urine or crushed halil, which is appropriate.
 After grasping that, he wears coarse clothes; receives coarse food; lives in coarse dwellings; uses coarse patients' necessities and medical necessities.
 The homeowners knew him this way:
-"This Shaman is a person with little desire, a contented person, a lonely person, a person who is away from the masses, a person whose vitality has been activated, and a talker.
+"This Samana is a person with little desire, a contented person, a lonely person, a person who is away from the masses, a person whose vitality has been activated, and a talker.
 "They used more and more invitations with clothes, food, shelter, patients' necessities, and medical necessities."
 He said: "The